Gwyneth On What To Expect At Goop Summit (Hint: Collagen Martinis & Crystals)

 Online And Offline Collide

-I’m at Goop headquarters, stationed in nondescript and unmarked concrete bungalows off a side street in Santa Monica, opposite a Time Warner Cable Spectrum center.
+I’m at Goop headquarters, stationed in nondescript and unmarked concrete bungalows off a side street in Santa Monica.
 Inside, a cursive millennial pink neon sign reads “goop” in all lower-case letters, the only marker of its name.
 I see a dozen or so employees who seemingly received the effortlessly chic Parisian style memo: skinny jeans, a simple billowy top (with a few stripes thrown in), and flats.
 They have mastered the all-natural beauty look: No one is wearing lipstick.

 It is shockingly quiet, like a doctor’s office or a digital detox retreat.
 No one looks anxious or frazzled to catch a call.
 Either these people are too busy to interact or they all are overly zen from practicing the site’s meditation write-ups.
 It’s slightly intimidating, yet also intriguing: They all look so put together.
 I feel compelled to speak in a whisper.